JnCrMx/blog/content/posts/creating-a-website-with-modern-c++-and-webassembly.md

 This happens because WASI specifies certain functions that need to be available for the WebAssembly module and hence must be passed using the `importObject`.
-Since I do not intend to use WASI (it is mostly means for regular programs) and instead my own interface, I just created stubs for these required functions:
+Since I do not intend to use WASI (it is mostly meant for regular programs) and instead my own interface, I just created stubs for these required functions:
 ```js
 const importObject = {